Telefonica/Airdrop-Crazy/README.md

 ***This project is created only for educational purposes and cannot be used for law violation or personal gain.<br/>The author of this project is not responsible for any possible harm caused by the materials of this project***

+This project is a hard fork of the project created by the Hexway team called [Apple bleee](https://github.com/hexway/apple_bleee)

 ## Requirements
-To use these scripts you will need a Bluetooth adapter for sending `BLE` messages and WiFi card supporting active monitor mode with frame injection for communication using `AWDL` (AirDrop). **We recommend the Atheros AR9280** chip (IEEE 802.11n) we used to develop and test this code.
-We have tested these PoCs on **Kali Linux**

-## Requirements (Lucas)
 I have adapted those scripts deleting all the function that was not available and refactoring the scripts in order to use a more Pythonic and modern way to organize the code.
 Please read carefully the [OWL](https://github.com/seemoo-lab/owl) and [Opendrop](https://github.com/seemoo-lab/opendrop) documentation in order to understand what's going on underneath these scripts.
 Also, you need for the airdrop part an **Active Monitor Network Card** as the Authors said, the **Atheros AR9280** should work but you can use the **TP-LINK Archer T2U/T1U** if you want a usb card.
+We have tested the tool with Ubuntu 18.03 and Linux 5+ Kernel due to the TP-Link Archer requieremnets

 ## Installation

 ```
 # clone main repo
-git clone https://github.com/hexway/apple_bleee.git && cd ./apple_bleee
+git clone https://github.com/ElevenPaths/Airdrop-Crazy && cd ./airdrop_crazy
-cd apple_ble
 sudo ./install.sh
 ```